 The Steps to Open and Complete an Early Help Assessment

-1. Make sure an Early Help Assessment is not already in place by contacting:
+1. Make sure an Early Help Assessment is not already in place, or open to Childrens Social Care (CSC), by contacting:

 2. Ensure you are familiar with Early Help Assessment Process Flowchart

 3. Ensure the family understand the Privacy Statement and have signed a copy to verify their understanding.